sassbreak/sassbreak.github.io/_posts/2015-12-10-stop-arguing-with-your-mixins.md

 ### Update the signal, improve the receiver

-Now that we have a __list-map__ with __key/value pairs__, it's required that we update all the variables within the mixin so that we can parse though the list-map.
+Now that we have a __list-map__ with __key/value pairs__, we need to update all the variables within the mixin so that we can get them out of the list-map.
 In the following example you will see that I replaced the more traditional *ordered* argument/variable pairs with the `map-get` function and the *named* variables.
 IMHO, this is WAY more human readable.
 It's clear that we are targeting a single variable which is inherited from the `$options` argument.
 Then from that `map-get` function we are asking for simple values, `color` or `border-color`.
 The mixin itself should remain pretty stable post this set up configuration.

 {% highlight scss %}
 @mixin core-button($options) {